 Ortho-k is a popular treatment option for slowing myopia’s progression.
 It is safe and painless, using rigid gas-permeable lenses that are customized for your child or teen.
 Ortho-k lenses are inserted at night and removed in the morning.
 During that time, they temporarily flatten the eyeball.
 (Think of it as the optical equivalent of the retainer or bite plate that your child might wear to bed at night to keep teeth straight.)
 During waking hours, your child can see clearly, swim, and play sports without wearing contact lenses or glasses.

-As long as your child handles the lenses according to the instructions of Dr. Farkas, Dr. Kassalow, and Dr. Resnick and observes hygiene protocols when using them — washing hands first, using only the designated solutions to clean and rinse the lenses — ortho-k lenses can be safely used.
+As long as your child handles the lenses according to the instructions of our eye doctors and observes hygiene protocols when using them — washing hands first, using only the designated solutions to clean and rinse the lenses — ortho-k lenses can be safely used.

-Annual eye exams are vital so that Dr. Farkas, Dr. Kassalow, and Dr. Resnick can monitor the rate at which the myopia is progressing.
+Annual eye exams are vital so that our eye doctors can monitor the rate at which the myopia is progressing.
 If your children’s vision is rapidly deteriorating, we can offer myopia-management measures to slow myopia’s progression.

 Ortho-k is a treatment worth considering for your child’s short- and long-term optical health.
 One child at a time, ortho-k can help in addressing the worldwide myopia pandemic.

-The Myopia Management Center at Drs.
-Farkas, Kassalow, Resnick & Associates can provide ortho-k expertise to patients in New York City, The East Side, Roslyn, Nassau County, and throughout New York.
+Drs.
+Farkas, Kassalow, Resnick & Associates can provide ortho-k expertise to patients in New York City, Roslyn, Long Island, Nassau County, and throughout New York.